 ISSOS are fully accredited through the British Accreditation Council (BAC).
 We will provide a letter of support for your visa application which will be available to download from your ISSOS Parent Portal.

 If you have any questions about the visa application process please let us know.
-We’re happy to help and can also help provide any other information about the programme that you might be asked for during the process.
+We’re happy to help and can also help provide any other information about the summer school programme that you might be asked for during the process.

-Remember: The best and most up to date source of information about visas is always the relevant country’s dedicated visa support website, linked to above.
+Remember: The best and most up to date source of information about visas are

 Booking Flights